Poutine is one of Canada’s notable dishes and some of the most delicious comfort food you’ll ever have.

 - 1 ¼ cups condensed beef broth

-- Preheat oven to 375°F. Line a large baking sheet with parchment paper.
+- Preheat oven to 375°F and line a large baking sheet with parchment paper.

-- Toss with oil and salt.
-Spread on the prepared pan in a single layer.
+- In a large bowl, toss fries with olive oil and seasoned salt.
+Spread on the prepared baking sheet in a single layer.

-- Add beef broth and 1 cup of water a bit at a time stirring after each addition until smooth.
-Bring to a boil, reduce heat to a simmer and cook for 2 minutes.
-Strain through a mesh strainer.
+- Bring the mixture to a boil, then reduce to a simmer for 2 minutes.
+Strain the gravy through a mesh strainer into a pot.

-- Place fries on a serving plate and top with cheese curds.
+- Place the hot fries on a serving plate and top with cheese curds.
 Pour very hot gravy over the fries and cheese.

 - Serve immediately.

-- Fries can be cooked in the air fryer.
+- Fries can be cooked in the air fryer or deep fryer.

 - Homemade fries can be replaced with frozen fries.